 Typically, an adult squirrel will not let you near to it, let alone pick it up, so identifying signs of an injured adult squirrel are quite easy.
 Young Squirrels known as Kits occasionally fall from dreys especially in high winds, or when trees and branches are cut down, and to find them ‘cuddling’ on the ground isn’t cute, they are actually in real danger.
 If you come across a baby squirrel/s on the ground, step back first to see of the mother returns to pick them up.
 If not then pick them up and warm them up, and contact a squirrel friendly wildlife centre.
 Do not attempt to feed a cold baby squirrel.

 *Unfortunately, due to misguided policy, not all wildlife centres are squirrel friendly and if you take a squirrel to one that is not, and that includes the UKs best known wildlife charity, they are very likely to euthanize the animal, healthy or not, so please check that anyone you contact is squirrel friendly.
-Acorn Wildlife Rescue will give squirrel friendly advice, across the country.*
+Acorn Squirrel Rescue are fully licenced to take orphaned and injured squirrels and are always happy to give squirrel friendly advice, across the country. *

-If you have found orphaned or injured wildlife or even just have concerns regarding wildlife you have seen please call us and we can try to advise and help.
+If you have found orphaned or injured squirrels please call us and we can try to advise and help.